 Urban Aboriginal Peoples

-The term — Urban Aboriginal people - refers primarily to Inuit, Métis and First Nation individuals currently residing in urban areas.
+The term — Urban Aboriginal Peoples — refers primarily to First Nation, Inuit and Métis individuals currently residing in urban areas.
 According to 2011 Census data, off-reserve Aboriginal people constitute the fastest growing segment of Canadian society.
 In 2011, 56% of Aboriginal people lived in urban areas, up from 49% in 1996.